 Once you’ve decided on a route and date, book your pet as soon as possible.
-Pet reservations are made on a first-come, first-served basis, and there are a maximum of five pets allowed per train (not including service animals).
+Pet reservations are made on a first-come, first-served basis, and there are a maximum of eight pets allowed per train (not including service animals).
 They sell out quickly, so be sure you’ve got your ticket!

 Remember: service animals are not considered pets, and are welcome on all Amtrak services.